Skip to content

 The OXERVATE Kit

-OXERVATE is supplied in a weekly carton in a cooler containing 7 multi-dose vials1
+OXERVATE is supplied in weekly cartons containing 7 multiple-dose vials1

 7 vial adapters for the week